How Much Can I Borrow For A Mortgage in Coventry?

 How much can I borrow?

-We constantly get asked “How much can I borrow”, it is by far the most popular question we receive as a Mortgage Broker in Coventry, particularly from First Time Buyers in Coventry.
+We constantly get asked “How much can I borrow”, it is by far the most popular question we receive as a Mortgage Broker in Coventry, particularly from first time buyers in Coventry.
 Let’s look at the background of affordability assessments and how they apply post-2014.

 Before the days of credit scoring, mortgages were manually assessed by your local Building Society Manager.
 Lenders moved towards more uniform income assessments to provide a consistent approach in the 1990s.